jordanekay/workflow-swift/Documentation/WorkflowSwiftUI Adoption Guide.md

 }
 ```

-If you forget to wrap your view's body in `WithPerceptionTracking`, a runtime warning will remind you.
+If you forget to wrap your view's body in `withObservationTracking`, a runtime warning will remind you.

 ## Screens